 Key Environmental Indicators - Tracking the Dairy Farm Sector's Progress in Sustainability

 Today, dairy farmers in Canada are producing milk in a more sustainable way and the dairy sector continues to track their progress.
-Thanks to ongoing efforts, milk produced on Canadian farms has one of the lowest environmental footprints in the world.
+Producing one litre of milk in Canada emits less than 1/2 the GHG emissions when compared to the global average.1

 Vache jersey

 This article focuses on a few of the key environmental indicators that are officially tracked on Canadian dairy farms.
 These key indicators include greenhouse gas (GHG) emissions (commonly known as the carbon footprint), as well as water and land use.
 The Government of Canada tracks water use and emissions on a yearly basis, and farmland used by dairy farms is tracked in the Census of agriculture every five years.
 These indicators are useful for tracking the progress made over time by Canadian dairy farmers in producing milk sustainably.
-As shown below, today's milk production in Canada accounts for about 1% of our country’s total GHG emissions.1
+Today, Canadian dairy cows account for 1% of our country’s total GHG emissions.2

-Dairy’s environmental footprint based on key indicators tracked by the government of Canada1
+Dairy’s environmental footprint based on key indicators tracked by the government of Canada2

 Key Environmental Indicators Canadian Milk Production's Share of Canada's Environmental Footprint

-GHG emissions 1% of Canada's total GHG emissions1
+GHG emissions Canadian Dairy Cows: 1% of Canada's total GHG emissions2

-Water use 0.02% of freshwater in South Canada2
+Water use 0.02% of freshwater in South Canada3

-Land use 3% of agricultural land in Canada3
+Land use 3% of agricultural land in Canada4

 Measuring progress with Life Cycle Assessments